cloudfoundry-attic/consul-release/README.md

 This script uses certstrap to initialize a certificate authority (CA), and generate the certificates and keys for Consul.

+2. All servers must have a certificate valid for `server.<datacenter>.<domain>` or the client will reject the handshake.
+For a default consul configuration, this means that a server certificate with the common name `server.dc1.cf.internal` will need to be created.
+Further documentation concerning TLS encryption may be found on the official consul [documentation](https://www.consul.io/docs/agent/encryption.html).

 If you already have a CA, you may have an existing workflow.
 You can modify the `generate-certs` script to use your existing CA instead of generating a new one.

 The `generate-certs` script outputs files to the `./consul-certs` directory.

 2. Create Gossip Encryption Keys:
 To create an encryption key for use in the serf gossip protocol, provide an